For my research statement, please click here.

 Conformism under incomplete information

-with Marc Sommer (U Zurich) and Yves Zenou (Stockholm U)
+with Marc Sommer (U Zurich) and Yves Zenou (Monash U)

 As a large body of literature in sociology and economics has shown, social interaction induces conformism, since behaviours deviating from the social norm tend to be punished.
 Although conformism has been studied in a network setup before, this is one of the first papers to examine conformism under incomplete information, and the first to study its implications for outcomes and welfare, using a comprehensive theoretical framework.
 Social interaction is modelled as a Bayesian network game, which is the natural setup for analysing decisions whose potential returns or costs are ex ante uncertain (e.g. education, crime).
 We establish existence and uniqueness of the equilibrium, characterise the optimal decisions, and examine conditions under which policy interventions can be welfare-improving.